Coronavirus outbreaks show why cities need to invest in green spaces, psychologist says.

-But the recent closures of restaurants, bars and movie theaters did not disperse crowds so much as move them outside.
-And when people flocked instead to beaches, parks and hiking trails, officials began to shut those places down too.
+But the recent closures of restaurants, bars, and movie theaters did not disperse crowds so much as move them outside.
+And when people flocked instead to beaches, parks, and hiking trails, officials began to shut those places down too.

 For one University of Chicago psychologist, those measures underscore a widespread urban problem.

-“If a city doesn’t have enough green space for the amount of people who live there, that’s a public health issue,” said Assoc.
+“If a city doesn’t have enough green space for the number of people who live there, that’s a public health issue,” said Assoc.
 Prof. Marc Berman, a leading expert on how environmental factors can affect the brain and behavior.
 “Our research has found that nature is not an amenity—it’s a necessity.
 We need to take it seriously.”